Slow dynamics and large deviations in classical stochastic Fredkin chains: Typical dynamics

 \subsection{Relaxation towards equilibrium}

 Also of significance is the relaxation towards the equilibrium state when starting from non-equilibrium conditions.
 We explore this behavior by considering dynamics following from an initial state of minimal area, $x_0 = 1010\cdots1010$, corresponding to a quench from deep in the flat phase ($c_0 \gtrsim 0$) to finite $c > 0$.
 When $c < 1/2$, equilibrium is achieved quickly as the initial state is not far from typical states in the flat phase.
 Interesting non-equilibrium dynamics occurs when quenching to $c=1/2$ or to the tilted phase at $c>1/2$.
-In Fig.~\ref{fig: dynamics}(e) we show two relaxation trajectories, one for $c = 1/2$ (left) and another for $c = 0.6$ (right).
+In Fig.~\ref{fig: dynamics}(e) we show two relaxation trajectories, one for $c = 1/2$ (left) and another for $c = 0.6$ (right) \footnote{The lack of visible fluctuations for $c=0.5$ is a consequence of the logarithmic scale in time.}.
 The system size is $N = 100$ and the overall time of trajectories $t = 10^{5}$ (note that the time axis is shown on a logarithmic scale).
 For the case of a quench to $c = 1/2$, after a slow early regime, equilibrium is reached in reasonable times.

 For a quench to $c > 1/2$, we observe a slow hierarchical relaxation, with a progressive coarsening of clusters of particles and holes.
 The target state is a tilted one, cf.\ Figs.~\ref{fig: equilibrium}(d), and in the height representation this hierarchical process is the merging of smaller tents in the profile into larger ones.
 Due to the constraint, \er{fi}, local configurations of $\cdots0011\cdots$, corresponding to troughs in the height field, are locally trapped, and require particles from the right edge of clusters to diffuse away to allow clusters to merge.
 This process is exponentially scarce in the separation distance, as occupations are exponentially localized, cf.\ Sec.~\ref{secloc}.